TypiCMS/Base/README.md

     npm run dev
     ```

-### Configuration
+### Locales configuration

-1. Set locales in config/translatable.php.
-2. Set fallback_locale in config/app.php.
+1. Set the locales in config/typicms.php, the first key of this array is the main locale and should be the same as the locale defined in config/app.php.
-3. Set main_locale_in_url in config/typicms.php to true or false.
+2. Set main_locale_in_url in config/typicms.php to true or false.
-4. Cache driver is set to array, you can change it to another taggable cache system such as redis or memcached in your .env file.

 ### Installation of a module

 This example is for the News module.
 After these steps, the module will appear in the sidebar of the back office.
 If you need to customize it, you can [publish it](#publish-a-module)!

-1. Install module with Composer
+1. Install a module with Composer

     ```
     composer require typicms/news
     ```

 2. Add `TypiCMS\Modules\News\Providers\ModuleServiceProvider::class,` to **config/app.php**, before `TypiCMS\Modules\Core\Providers\ModuleServiceProvider::class,`
-3. Publish views and migrations
+3. Publish the views and migrations

     ```
     php artisan vendor:publish